elmbridge/curriculum/The Basic Building Blocks of Elm.md

 aNewRecordAppears.key
 ```

-And to update a specific attribute, you use `|` operator
+And to update a specific attribute, you use `|` syntax:

 ```elm
 { aNewRecordAppears | key = "a new value for the specified key" }